English 2121 paper 2

 • Avoid plot summary: see nugget 1; introduce all quotes: see nugget 3.

-• Sweat the details: see the "Golden Rules," "Nuggets," "Simple Stuff," and "Quotes & Documentation" pages and proofread carefully.
+• Sweat the details: see the "Golden Rules," "Nuggets," "Simple Stuff," and "Quotations" pages and proofread carefully.

-• Call or email if you have questions or problems.
+• Email me if you have questions or problems.

-Use the ARC (Academic Resources Center)!
-I encourage you to see tutors for help with your papers at the ARC on either the Macon or Warner-Robins campus.
-We have well-trained certified tutors who can give you plenty of one-on-one attention with any aspect of the writing process.
+• Use the Writing Center!
+I encourage you to see tutors for help with your papers in the Writing Center.
+We have well-qualified tutors who can give you plenty of one-on-one attention with any aspect of the writing process.
 Be sure to take a copy of this assignment with you to any tutoring session, or show your tutor this assignment page on the web.